jasonstolaruk/CurryMUD/README.md

 ### How to try it out

 If you'd like to try out what I have so far, clone the repo from your home directory (the server expects to find various folders located under `$HOME/CurryMUD`).
-Having done that, please build and run the project using [stack](http://docs.haskellstack.org/en/stable/README.html) (otherwise, I cannot guarantee that CurryMUD will build on your system).
+Having done that, please build and run the project using [stack](http://docs.haskellstack.org/en/stable/README.html) (otherwise, I cannot guarantee that CurryMUD will build on your machine).
 Please note that I do not plan on explicitly supporting Windows.

 Once you have the server up and running, just telnet to localhost port 9696 to play.